‘Beverly Hills, 90210’ Reboot, With Most Of The Original Cast, Debuts In Summer 2019

 — celebrity hush (@celebrity_hush) March 5, 2019

 Certainly, Beverly Hills, 90210 still has a large base of fans, and there will be plenty of people that used to watch the old show who will be inspired to tune in.
 The original series of Beverly Hills, 90210 first aired in October of 1990, and it was instantly popular.
 Not only did it attract millions of teenagers to watch, but it also did a great job of covering life issues that were important to teens at the time.
-While some of the shows demonstrated the usual high school bickering, or friends fighting and then making up, some other shows tackled more serious issues encountered by teens, like alcoholism, date rape, and teen pregnancy.
+While some of the shows demonstrated the usual high school bickering or friends fighting and then making up, some other shows tackled more serious issues encountered by teens, like alcoholism, date rape, and teen pregnancy.
 Over 10 seasons, Beverly Hills, 90210 became a pop culture classic, and many Generation Xers grew up with the cast throughout the 1990s.
 The CW performed a reboot of the show, running that from 2008-2012.

 The new revamp of Beverly Hills, 90210 will be executive-produced by Chris Alberghini, Mike Chessler, and the show’s cast, Jennie Garth, Jason Priestly, Gabrielle Carteris, Ian Ziering, Tori Spelling, and Brian Austin Green.